Olaheavy2021/eshop-aspire-distributed/README.md

 # EShop Aspire

 \*_EShop Aspire_, a proof of concept for exploring a production-ready, AI-infused microservices e-commerce platform powered by .NET Aspire and GenAI.
-This repository contains everything you need to run, explore, and extend a distributed architecture that emphasizes resilience, scalability, and real-time intelligence.
+This repository contains a starter project you need to run, explore, and extend a distributed architecture that emphasizes resilience, scalability, and real-time intelligence.

 ![image](https://github.com/user-attachments/assets/bb9dcbcc-f045-44a9-a07d-5fd007f55f87)